dmwm/CMSKubernetes/kubernetes/monitoring/services/ha/README.md

 By default cluster is created randomly in a zone since openstack will pick a zone oportunistically.
 The following rules applies:

 1. when a cluster created without AZ, openstack will pick a zone oportunistically.
 Could be any zone.

 2. when you create a cluster with `--labels availability_zone=foo`, all nodes of default master and default worker will be in foo

 3. when you create a NG (nodegroups) with AZ (eg zone-a), all NG nodes will be in the specific az, new NG nodes too.

 4. combine 1 and 3. cluster resize will create a node in any AZ.
 NG resize will create node to the specified zone, (eg zoneA)

 5. when creating a NG without an AZ, same as 1.

 Finding which zone you use (this is very basic knowledge):

 ```
-# to fine AZ for a given VM
+# find AZ for a given VM
 openstack server show "<vm name or id>"

-# to find AZ for a given k8s node
+# tfind AZ for a given k8s node
 kubectl describe node

 # for example